 This product exhibited poor efficacy on Sri Lankan weevil in one experiment.
-Three trials on Japanese beetle adults provided poor to mediocre efficacy.
-Data collected were insufficient to make conclusions on efficacy of BotaniGard MAXX and other treatments on Ambrosia beetles in 2 experiments.
+Five trials on Japanese beetle adults provided poor to excellent efficacy.
+Data collected were insufficient to make conclusions on efficacy of BotaniGard MAXX and other treatments on Ambrosia beetles in 2 experiments; in another trial, poor control was obtained.